Ilkley Harriers is a friendly running club based in Ilkley, West Yorkshire.

 These races are very friendly and low key and great as an introduction to Ultras.
 We set off from Hawes, uphill to Ten End then across to Horton in Ribblesdale where we climbed Pen Y Ghent then rejoined the Pennine Way and made our way back to Hawes, all great views and landscapes.

-I was 8th overall and managed to come in half an hour within the ladies course record but there was another lady in front of me!
+I was 5th overall and finished in 5h44, half an hour within the ladies course record but there was another lady in front of me!

 From Petra Bijsterveld...
 For most of us the first racing event since lockdown in March, this very well organised event by Evensplits offered a choice of all distances, using laps of the Elvington Airfield runway.
 Runners were set off in groups of 8 at short intervals therefore this was a time trial rather than a race, and it felt very safe as far as social distancing is concerned.
 The location would have been a road runner's paradise had it not been for the strong headwind which put paid to any aspirations of a PB for most of us, hares or tortoises alike.
 Excellent times nevertheless for Dan and Michael who tackled the marathon which surely must have been the most mind-numbing as well as leg-numbing experience ever, with almost 10 laps of the circuit and absolutely zero of interest to look at.
 Personally I think I ran an all time worst for a flat 5k, it didn't help that it was mile 3 which was straight into the wind!
 That aside, it was great to be at an event again with some fellow Harriers.